DataDog/dd-trace-py/docs/advanced_usage.rst

 - On the server side, it means to read propagated attributes and set them to the active tracing context.
 - On the client side, it means to propagate the attributes, commonly as a header/metadata.

 `ddtrace` already provides default propagators but you can also implement your own.
+If utilizing your own propagator make sure to run `tracer.sampler.sample(tracer.current_root_span())` before propagating downstream, to ensure that the sampling decision is the same across the trace.

 Web Frameworks
 ^^^^^^^^^^^^^^